JohnMc0831/Virgil/README.md

+# PatientAider

-# Virgil --> Hospital Patient Navigator --> PatientSafe --> PatientAider.
+A.K.A.
+Virgil, Hospital Patient Navigator, PatientSafe